New Year New: Operational Structure

 All of that sounds great, but what does that actually mean in practice?
-I’ve listed below just a couple of issues that I’ve been concentrating on internally over the last few months in relation to our organisational review:
+I’ve listed below just a couple of issues that I’ve been concentrating on internally over the last year in relation to our organisational review.

 Ensure all team members have job descriptions that are detailed, clear, unambiguous and complete.
 It’s vital that all your team members know exactly what their responsibilities are and that they are confident they have the required skills to complete these tasks.
 So many aspects of your team management flow from this such as; team training, one to one meetings, team assessments, annual reviews etc.

-It’s vital that you have clear reporting lines, so that everyone knows who they report to and if appropriate, who they manage
+It’s vital that you have clear reporting lines, so that everyone knows who they report to and if appropriate, who they manage.
+We've seen the importance of this in the second half of this year with remote working, ensuring that everybody knows exactly what they are doing and the chain of commands as if we were in the office.

 These two aspects are usually dealt with in large organisations as they understand the need for structure.
 In small and medium sized companies’ these responsibilities and reporting lines are often a little blurred.
 As people in smaller businesses tend to wear ‘too many hats’, some employees may think they have many different superiors.
 When times are good, work is being done, the end results are positive, and this does not cause a problem.
 However, there are times when this lack of clarity can lead to confusion and even frustration.